Bricktech2000/Atto-8/asm/README.md

 Assembly consists of following operations:

-1. Preprocess then tokenize source code from file `argv[1]`;
+1. Preprocess then tokenize source code from file `argv[1]`.
-2. Expand macros recursively from entry point `main`;
+2. Expand macros recursively from entry point `"main"`.
-3. Identify expressions that can be evaluated at compile time;
+3. Identify expressions that can be evaluated at compile time.
-4. Convert IR to list of instructions by evaluating expressions;
+4. Convert IR to list of instructions by evaluating expressions.
 5. Generate binary and write to file `argv[2]`.

-Code generation adheres to microprocessor specification as defined in [/spec/#todo](../spec/#todo).
+Code generation adheres to microprocessor specification as defined in [/spec/microprocessor.md](../spec/microprocessor.md).

 Labels are global by default; local labels are local to a macro.
 Macros are global.
 Macro definitions end either at the start of the next macro definition or at the end of the token stream.
 The token stream must start with a macro definition so every token belongs to a macro.
 Tokens are to be seperated by whitespace.